jim60105/docker-whisperX/README.md

 The image tags are formatted as `WHISPER_MODEL`-`LANG`, for example, `tiny-en`, `base-de`, `large-v3-zh` or `distil-large-v3-ja`.
 Please be aware that the whisper models `*.en`,  `large-v1`, `large-v2` have been excluded as I believe they are not frequently used.
 If you require these models, please refer to the following section to build them on your own.

-You can find all available tags at [ghcr.io](https://github.com/jim60105/docker-whisperX/pkgs/container/whisperx/versions?filters%5Bversion_type%5D=tagged).
+You can find the actual build matrix in [docker_publish.yml](.github/workflows/docker_publish.yml#L212) and all available tags at [ghcr.io](https://github.com/jim60105/docker-whisperX/pkgs/container/whisperx/versions?filters%5Bversion_type%5D=tagged).

 In addition, there is also a `no_model` tag that does not include any pre-downloaded models, also referred to as `latest`.